elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 ```

 :::note
-Novice developers have tendency to treat the getElementsByTagName return as an element, but this is a mistake.
-That will not work, because it takes a collection of inputs and assigns the value to it rather than to elements inside it.
-We should either iterate over the collection or get an element by its index, and then assign it.
+Novice coders mistake the getElementsByTagName return for an element, which is incorrect.
+That fails because it takes a collection of inputs and assigns the value rather than the elements inside it.
+We should either loop over the collection or retrieve an element by index and assign it.
 :::

   </div>